eshanis/pateskinasy/_posts/2020-07-27-HTML-3-CSS-id-class-pseudo-child-tags.md

 ---
 How html content is displayed in dictated by CSS.
 This can be done in three ways **1.** As a separate CSS folder and then referenced in the html using "a href".
 **2.** Style is specified in the head between the styles tags.
-See example below **3.** Within the opening tag of the selector.
+See example Section 1 below **3.** Within the opening tag of the selector.
        Example:
 ```